AndreasPriebe/DS-EDA-project/README.md

 # ds-project-EDA

-A first EDA project to explore some Data about housing in the King Country area (Seattle).
+A first EDA project to explore some Data about housing market in the King Country Area (Seattle).

-Your can find the EDA as a Jupyter Notebooks File [here](/EDA.ipynb)
+Your can find the EDA as a Jupyter Notebooks File [here.](/EDA.ipynb)

+A short summary of the process and all important conclusions are in the [presentation.](./presentation/DS-EDA-Project.pdf)

+The are also some files stored in this repo to provide further backround of the dataset.

 ## Requirements